NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-17-longest-increasing-subsequence-dynamic-programming.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  From this code we can see the same process as in LCS, which is a great way to find longest common subsequence using dynamic programming.

+ *Variations of this problem are:*

+     - Extract the LIS as a list
+     - Length of a Longest Decreasing Sequence (LDS)
+     - Extract the LDS

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  Nikola Andrić